 So now you know how to teach your kids about money, it’s time to make a start.
-You don’t have to put all of the steps into place at once, but just be aware that each step you do make will start lay the foundation for your kid’s financial future.
-As a parent you have a responsibility to teach your kids to be financially savvy and fiscally responsible.
+You don’t have to put all of the steps into place at once, but just be aware that each step you do make will start to lay the foundation for your kid’s financial future.
+As a parent, you have a responsibility to teach your kids to be financially savvy and fiscally responsible.

 By taking the time to teach kids about money now, you can help them build a healthy relationship with money and a kind and generous spirit.

 Do you have any top-tips or success stories about ways to teach your kids about money?
 Let me know in the comments below.